MrKazuma/MERN-Task-II/README.md

 # MERN-Task-II
-This contains tasks codes for Javascripts and Bootstraps.
+This contains tasks codes for Javascript and Bootstraps.